3 Dimensions of Leadership Presence that Drive Retention and Results

 Greater leadership & team impact with stronger cohesion, coordination, and alignment.

-In our current hybrid work environment, leadership presence has become essential not only to a leader’s success, but also to their team’s engagement, and to an individual’s desire to stay with the organization.
+Executive presence training has become essential not only to a leader’s success, but also to their team’s engagement, and to an individual’s desire to stay with the organization.
 With knowledge, intention, and attention, leaders can make a difference.

 Author: Sherri Blix, Executive Coach, Executive Coaching Connections